Sriram-murugesan/Yzone-1st-prg/AI_PROMPT_DESIGN.md

 # AI Prompt Design for Decision Analysis

-This document explains the prompt engineering approach used for the retrospective decision analysis in the AI Decision Justification Tracker.
+This document explains the prompt engineering approach used for the retrospective decision analysis in the AI Decision Justification Tracker, now powered by DeepSeek LLM via Ollama.

 ## Core Principle

 The AI analysis focuses on **retrospective learning** rather than predictive modeling.
-It compares what was expected with what actually happened to extract insights for future decision-making.
+It compares what was expected with what actually happened to extract insights for future decision-making using the DeepSeek LLM.

 ## Prompt Structure